Thursday July 28th, 2022, 0640-1900

 One last set of high angle snow fields blocked the sweep of our long traverse, so we went down and around them easily.
 They were probably the most sketchy snow I’d seen this whole trip, with stupid steep and long run-outs into scree.
 Thank goodness they were so easy to avoid.
 I guess part of good snow travel is recognizing the bits (snow bridges and high angle traverses) to avoid altogether, if possible.
 If we’d had to cross them, we would have needed traction and ice axes to be safer but even still…

 We stopped for lunch just past Brown Pass and then another short break to jump in a high alpine lake.
 The color was such a deep blue…I just knew it was going to be freezing!
 A perfect jumping rock beckoned us.
 Best to take the plunge outright in such cold water.
 As I surfaced, I let out a shriek.
 It was ice cold for sure.
-Wolverine didn’t often jump in water sources but I think she’s also enticed by the more hard-core a thing is…and I love that about her.
+Wolverine didn’t often jump in water sources but she’s also the kind to be enticed by the more hard-core a thing is…and I loved that about her.
 She went straight in after me, coming up with eyes wide open, a look of shock.
 It was great.

-We didn’t want to trek the 3 miles back through the dense underbrush but our gear and food were waiting.
+We didn’t want to trek the 3 miles back through the dense underbrush, but our gear and food were waiting at the other end, so we had no choice.
 I really wished there had been a boat but no such luck.
-On the way, we came up on a black bear with at least one cub.
+On the way, we came upon a black bear with at least one cub.
 The kid was running up a tree right next to the trail while mom huffed.
 We backed away and made a bunch of noise for a bit, but I knew the kid wasn’t coming down until we left.
 It wasn’t really feasible to go around due to the dense brush, plus we didn’t know if more cubs might be off to the other side.
 So we just pushed on past, ready to spray the bear if we had to but we didn’t even see her again.
 This was less than a quarter mile from our camp but would be my only bear encounter in Glacier this time around.
-I still haven’t seen a grizzly in my lifetime.
+I still hadn’t seen a grizzly in my lifetime.
 We rejoined our friends at camp but it was kind of late and the mosquitoes were pretty bad.
 We’d all meet up again in a few days in East Glacier, so I went to bed early, looking to recoup after a long and eventful day.
-GNP is a feast for the senses!
+GNP is always a feast for the senses!